pqrkchqps/diehard-dot-fund-school/facilitators_guide/commencing.md

 ### On Loomio

 * Introduction threads began as a user-created 'hack' of discussion threads.
 They were so widespread that now new Loomio groups automatically start with an intro thread pre-loaded.
 You can edit this thread to best suit your group's needs.
-It provides a useful first "call to action" everyone coming in will understand: introduce yourself.
+It provides a useful first “call to action” everyone coming in will understand: introduce yourself.
 * For ‘request to join’ groups, we have a function that allowed the requestor to introduce themselves to the coordinator to get access to the group.
 Some groups have a process of re-posting this content in the intro thread to welcome people in.
 * Upload profile photos!
 Photos of faces are one of the most powerful ways of feeling like you know who is in the room with you online.

 ## Who’s NOT in the Room

 Diversity is critical for quality group decision-making.
-The "wisdom of the crowd effect" (collective intelligence) only works by combining a variety of viewpoints.
+The “wisdom of the crowd effect” (collective intelligence) only works by combining a variety of viewpoints.
 Outcomes of collaboration processes depend heavily on which voices are, and are not, represented.
 It’s impossible to have perfect representative inclusion, but you need to take into account who might be missing.

 It’s extremely common for people to have blind spots around privilege.
 Humans are not great at intuiting bias, and are a lot better at noticing the presence of something than the absence.
 Our minds trick us.
-For example, when women and men are deliberately given an equal amount of talking time there is often a perception that women are getting more than their fair share, due to different ideas about how much they "should" talk ([more details](https://www.quora.com/Do-women-tend-to-talk-more-than-men)).
+For example, when women and men are deliberately given an equal amount of talking time there is often a perception that women are getting more than their fair share, due to different ideas about how much they “should” talk ([more details](https://www.quora.com/Do-women-tend-to-talk-more-than-men)).
 It can be necessary to actually measure or count to get an accurate picture, instead of relying on intuition.

 Someone who does not have particular accessibility needs may not even notice that a venue isn’t wheelchair accessible, a document isn’t formatted for screen readers, or a situation is excluding someone with hearing loss.
 But the people with those challenges will notice.
 Someone without kids might not consider that a 7PM meeting time won't work for parents.
 Or a thousand other practical, social, and cultural elements that could block someone from *being in the room*.